ergoplatform/ergodocs/docs/dev/stack/appkit.md

 }
 ```

 In short, a box (and therefore the funds within the box) are locked under a contract (or script) on the Ergo blockchain.
-In order for the box to be spent, the contract must evaluate to true.
-Thus the individual who wishes to spend the box must ensure that the contract evaluates to true based off of the encoded logic within it.
+In order for the box to be spent, the contract must evaluate to be true.
+Thus the individual who wishes to spend the box must ensure that the contract evaluates to true based on the encoded logic within it.

 Our Freezer contract above checks the following conditions before allowing the box to be spent: